concord-consortium/portal-pages/README.md

 `npm run build`

-## Development & Testing Server
+## Development & Testing Servers

 To run the local development and testing server do a one time install of the node modules needed (if not already done to build the static files):

 `npm install`

-and then run the following each time you want to start the server:

-`npm start` or `npm start -- --port <port>` to use a different port than 10000 (note the two sets of --, the first -- causes the remainder of the line to be appended to the start script in package.json)
+and then run one of the following to start the appropriate server.
+In all cases you can pass `-- --port <port>` to use a different port than 8080 (note the two sets of --, the first -- causes the remainder of the line to be appended to the start script in package.json)

+`npm start` - serve up the examples as well as the library.

+`npm start:prod` - serve up the examples and library in production mode.
+This is used when integrating with a local portal.
+It will dynamically create both portal-pages.js and portal-pages.css

+`npm start-portals` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
+See below.

+`npm start-portals:prod` - serve up the files in src/portals with a special proxy server to make development of these pages easier.
+See below.

+### Development of the homepage and project/collection pages.

-This should bring up the development server homepage in your browser where you will be presented with a form asking for the following:
+Use either the `npm start-portals` or `npm start-portals:prod` to start a development server homepage in your browser where you will be presented with a form asking for the following:

 1. A dropdown select where you can select any .html file in the `/src/portals` folder, eg `/src/portals/learn.concord.org/index.html`
 2. A text input for the remote portal url, eg `https://learn.concord.org/`